Rancho San Diego, California

-Rancho San Diego is a census-designated place (CDP) in San Diego County, California.
-The population was 21,208 at the 2010 census, up from 20,155 at the 2000 census.
+Rancho San Diego is a census-designated place (CDP) in the East County region of San Diego County, California.
+The population was 21,858 at the 2020 census, up from 21,208 at the 2010 census.
 The area was developed as subdivisions beginning in the 1970s.

 Geography

 Rancho San Diego is located at 32°45′58″N 116°55′17″W (32.765985, -116.921477).

 According to the United States Census Bureau, the CDP has a total area of 8.7 sqmi, all land.

 The chance of earthquake damage in Rancho San Diego is much lower than California average and is much higher than the national average.
 The risk of tornado damage in Rancho San Diego is about the same as California average and is much lower than the national average.

 The average temperature of Rancho San Diego is 64.73 °F.

 Climate

-According to the Köppen Climate Classification system, Rancho San Diego has a warm-summer Mediterranean climate, abbreviated "Csa" on climate maps.
+According to the Köppen climate classification system, Rancho San Diego has a warm-summer Mediterranean climate, abbreviated "Csa" on climate maps.